 In addition, the University has designated Abby Salge as its section 504 coordinator.
 Ms. Salge is available to respond to inquiries regarding the University's responsibilities under section 504 of the Rehabilitation Act of 1973, and may be contacted as follows:

+Abby Salge

+Director of Learning Assistance

+Trine University

+University Center, Room 227

-Abby Salge Trine University One University Avenue Angola, Indiana 46703 260.665.4590 salgea@trine.edu
+One University Avenue

+Angola, Indiana 46703

+260.665.4590

+salgea@trine.edu